From Yoga to Krishna Consciousness

 Srila Prabhupada, The Perfection of Yoga (p.
 55)

 If you practice yoga, even in it's most diluted forms, you know through your own experience the power and truth it offers.
 You may feel its effects on the physical, mental, emotional, energetic and perhaps even spiritual levels.
 Since you started practicing regularly, you probably feel more vitality, perhaps happier or more centered.
 Most people describe their yoga practice as enlivening, making it easier for them to get through their day, and relaxing.
 It is continuously being validated with modern science through it's applications in the fields of medicine and mental health as a complimentary practice.
 As a trauma sensitive yoga instructor, I teach about the self-empowerment we can cultivate simply through mastering the breath.
-So you can see as yoga practitioners, it is obvious we value the teachings of the Vedas since we regularly practice yoga and even try to assume more "yogic" lifestyles by loosely following the yamas and niyamas.
+So you can see as yoga practitioners, it is obvious we value the teachings of the Vedas since we regularly practice yoga and even try to assume more yogic lifestyles by following the yamas and niyamas.
 But how many people actually know where yoga comes from?
-Our modern "yoga" is a system derived from Vedic scriptures delineated by God himself, in his all attractive form of Krishna.
+Our modern yoga is a system derived from Vedic scriptures delineated by the all attractive form of Krishna.
 If you teach yoga, how often do you get to discuss the philosophy with your students?
 How many of them actually care?

 From my own experience, I'd say most yoga teachers do not go into the Vedic philosophy with students because we fear it will scare them away or make them uncomfortable.
 Living in a painfully politically correct society makes it a real challenge to discuss intense spiritual topics in everyday situations, like in yoga class.
 Nonetheless, I think it is necessary to inform students about the spiritual depths and potential of traditional yoga practice, educating them about the various paths, giving them the Bhagavad Gita, and encouraging them to explore with an open mind.
 After all, each student we receive comes to us for a reason; let us fulfill our cosmic purpose to it's fullest potential!

 Patanajali's Yoga Sutras are where the yoga practices we popularly use (asana & pranayama) come from; this is where you will find the 8 Limbs of Yoga or Ashtanga yoga as we practice it today.
 Patanajali developed his Ashtanga yoga system through study of the ancient Vedic texts; the Yoga Sutras are merely a random collection of aphorisms derived from Vedic scriptures coming together to support Patanjali's meditational yoga system.
-Of course there are many lineages born under his teaching, all of which claim some niche focus within the Ashtanga yoga system, but they all have the same generally limited focus on the material platform.
-Patanjali's overall influence on modern yoga has generally created a standard of focusing mostly on asana and pranayama, limiting the potential of our experience in yoga to the body.
+Of course there are many lineages born under his teaching, all of which claim some niche focus within the Ashtanga yoga system, but they all have the same general focus on the material platform.
+Patanjali's overall influence on the yoga of today has generally created a standard of focusing mostly on asana and pranayama, limiting the potential of our experience in yoga to the body.

 The authentic birthplace of any lineage of yoga lies in the Bhagavad Gita where Krishna delineates to Arjuna all the paths of yoga, all of which lead back to Him.
 Krishna describes and instructs Arjuna in three basic paths of yoga: karma yoga, bhakti yoga, and jnana yoga.